The Bridge on the Drina: Writing and publication

 The Bridge on the Drina was written between July 1942 and December 1943.
 A fifty-page outline of the novel has been preserved, as have Andrić's research notes.
 In March 1945, it became the first title released by the newly founded state-owned publishing house Prosveta, as part of a series entitled Južnoslovenski pisci (South Slav Writers).
 The first edition, numbering some 5,000 copies, was sold out by the end of that year.
-It was one of three novels that Andrić published in 1945, the others being Travnik Chronicle (Travnička hronika) and The Lady from Sarajevo (Gospođica), in September and November 1945, respectively.
+It was one of three novels that Andrić published in 1945, the others being Travnik Chronicle (Travnička hronika) and The Woman from Sarajevo (Gospođica), in September and November 1945, respectively.
 A total of five editions of The Bridge on the Drina were published over the next four years.
 Andrić's works attained international recognition only after he was awarded the Nobel Prize, and were translated into dozens of languages thereafter.
-The novel had been translated into English several years earlier by Lovett F. Edwards, in 1959.
+The novel had been translated into English two years earlier by Lovett F. Edwards, in 1959.